pschmitt/justsendmail/README.md

 # Justsendmail

-Simple CLI tools to send mail using Python 3+
+Simple CLI tool to send mail using Python 3+

 ## Installation